Best Strategies to Protect Your Home & Loved Ones

 Outer Perimeter of Your Home

-This layer comprises the outer perimeter of your home, the landscaping, and security features (e.g., flood lights, motion detectors, gates, doors, and locks).
-Walk around your home and find where the vulnerable areas of entry are.
-Making some adjustments can help secure it from the outside in.
+This layer comprises the outer perimeter of your home, the landscaping, and security features (e.g., floodlights, motion detectors, gates, doors, and locks).
+Walk around your home to identify vulnerable entry points; making adjustments can significantly enhance your home's security.

 Plant vulnerable areas around windows and along fences with inhospitable plants